hauthorn/ae-project/readme.md

 ## Verifying the algorithms
 Run the "Verify" target using CMake.

+## Comparison and analysis
+Put your run into `runs/<name of run>`, then run

+    ./compare-graphs.sh <name of run>

+The output should be in the same folder.

 ## Authors
 * Anders Grønning Mikkelsen
 * Christoffer Hauthorn Boisen